 8. Control over and access to your personal information

 The Ceramic School understands that you have rights over your personal information, and takes reasonable steps to allow you to access, correct, amend, delete, port, or limit the use of your personal information.
 If you are a customer, you can update many types of personal information, such as payment or contact information, directly within your account settings.
 If you are unable to change your personal information within your account settings, or if you are concerned about data collected as you visit The Ceramic School's websites or use our support services, please use the forms on this page below, or contact us to make the required changes.

 If you have any questions about your personal information or this policy, or if you would like to make a complaint about how The Ceramic School processes your personal data, please contact The Ceramic School by email at firstname.lastname@example.org, or by using the forms below:

 The Data Controller for The Ceramic School is:

 10. Control your Personal Data

-Please use the following forms to control your personal data.
+Please contact us here to control your personal data.